janymuong/alx-low_level_programming/0x1C-makefiles/README.md

 ```
 > this will execute the rules defined in the Makefile, compiling the source files and producing the executable. iff the build is successful, the compiled executable will be created in the project directory.

-To do specific routines the project, run **make** targeting a specific directive eg remove the object files and the executable:
+To do specific routines the project, run **make** targeting a specific rule/directive eg remove the object files and the executable i.e. cleanup:

 ```bash
 make clean